AARON CRAVEN – Artistic Director

-A graduate of The University of British Columbia, Aaron is the Artistic Director of Mitch and Murray Productions.
-Selected theatre credits as an actor with the company include Snowflake (Redgate Revue Stage), Lungs, Smart People, Detroit, Speed-the-Plow, Becky Shaw (Studio 16) Wilde Holiday Shorts (Chemainus Theatre), Fifty Words (The Cultch), Race (Studio 16), Fat Pig (Performance Works), and Gaslight (Hudson Theatre-Los Angeles).
+A graduate of The University of British Columbia, Aaron is the founder and artistic director of Mitch and Murray Productions.
+Selected theatre credits as an actor with the company include Snowflake (Redgate Revue Stage), Lungs, Smart People, Detroit, Speed-the-Plow, Becky Shaw (Studio 16), Wilde Holiday Shorts (Chemainus Theatre), Fifty Words (The Cultch), Fat Pig (Performance Works) and Gaslight (Hudson Theatre-Los Angeles).
 He has also directed the plays Rapture, Blister, Burn, Sex With Strangers and Body Awareness for Mitch and Murray Productions.

 As a writer, his play Instantaneous Blue had its world premiere in January, 2023 at the Waterfront Theatre in Vancouver.
 He’s also developing a TV series, Yakima, winner of top drama pilot in the Scriptation screenplay contest.
 He also coaches actors at The Working Actors Gym, the training wing of Mitch and Murray Productions.

 JENNIFER COPPING – Artistic Associate